adjust/pg-roleman/README.md

  * roleman.create_role(new_rolename, [WITH attributes])
    Creates a new role.
 Note that WITH does NOT support setting passwords

+ * roleman.alter_base(rolename, WITH attribute)
+   applies the requested WITH attributes via ALTER user.

  * roleman.set_password(rolename, password [, valid_until])
    Sets a role's password.
 If valid_until is not set, it is set until